 It’s the beginning of a new year and decade.
 Startup trends change fast, some are more durable and some change like the wind.
 Just a few months ago, the world looked completely different.
-I started analysing the new trends at the beginning of the year, and now mid-summer, still in the middle of a global pandemic, how can we foresee future tech trends.
-There is no doubt that this will change the startup investment landscape, not necessarily because the pandemic will last much longer (we just don’t know that right now), but because many will use this opportunity to push new business models and products.
+I began analysing the new trends at the beginning of the year, and now mid-summer, still in the middle of a lockdowns, I can foresee tech trends changing radically.
+There is no doubt that this will change the startup investment landscape, not necessarily because the restrictions may last much longer (we just don’t know that right now), but because many will use this opportunity to push new business models and products.
 There predictions have been compiled thanks to a variety of industry opinions read over time as well as the performance of my clients.

 Let’s see what the 2020-2021 investment market may bring us: what technologies will become more consolidated, what new hypes will emerge, and which new trends will start emerging in the next year, all in terms of early-stage investments.
 We can look at the industry expectations before and after the effects of COVID-19.

 Startup investors usually go after big winners, and it is well-known that many invest in a promising sector or company out of Fear of Missing Out (FOMO).
 Not knowing how a technology will be adopted or how a company will perform in the future, investing early often means taking a chance on what can become big in the future.
 In the last couple of years, some of the most popular sectors have been: Cleantech, SaaS, Data Analytics, Robotics, AI, Blockchain, 3D Printing, Mobility, Quantum Computing, partly VR/AR.
 What will the new investment phase of 2020 and beyond hold in store?
 What is the general opinion on which trends are hot and which ones are not?